Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Intuition for RG eigenvalues

 \subsection{Adding a rotation to the tensor RG map}

 In the discussion so far, we assumed (\cref{sec:TRG2D}) that the tensor RG map $R$ is non-rotating, i.e.~it preserves the orientation of the underlying lattice.
 This was needed e.g.~when applying the prediction \eqref{eq:lambdaCFT} for RG eigenvalues to perturbations associated with CFT operators with spin, like the stress tensor.
 We saw that such maps have features (eigenvalues 1 and a manifold of fixed points) which are problematic for our goal of using the Newton method.
 To solve this problem, we propose to consider rotating RG maps, which change the orientation.
-Concretely, we will consider a tensor RG map $R^\circ$ which is a composition of a non-rotating map $R$, followed by $\Gamma_{\pi/2}$, rotation of the tensor by $\pi/2$: \beq R^\circ = \Gamma_{\pi/2}\circ R\,, \eeq or graphically: \beq \myinclude[scale=0.7]{fig-RGwithrot.pdf}\,. \eeq So, the rotating map $R^\circ$ maps a tensor network of size $N\times M$ to one which has size $M/b\times N/b$, see Eq.~\eqref{eq:ZAN1mod}: \beq \myinclude[scale=0.6]{fig-rotTN.pdf}\,. \eeq Adding a rotation to the RG map may appear strange, and indeed recognizing that this is useful is the main idea of our paper.\footnote{The earliest tensor RG map \cite{Levin:2006jai} did change the orientation, however the point we will make---that this eliminates eigenvalues 1---did not play a role in that pioneering paper which was focused on other issues.}
+Concretely, we will consider a tensor RG map $R^\circ$ which is a composition of a non-rotating map $R$, followed by $\Gamma_{\pi/2}$, rotation of the tensor by $\pi/2$: \beq R^\circ = \Gamma_{\pi/2} R\,, \eeq or graphically: \beq \myinclude[scale=0.7]{fig-Eq2_11.pdf}\,. \eeq So, the rotating map $R^\circ$ maps a tensor network of size $N\times M$ to one which has size $M/b\times N/b$, see Eq.~\eqref{eq:ZAN1mod}: \beq \myinclude[scale=0.6]{fig-Eq2_12.pdf}\,. \eeq Adding a rotation to the RG map may appear strange, and indeed recognizing that this is useful is the main idea of our paper.\footnote{The earliest tensor RG map \cite{Levin:2006jai} did change the orientation, however the point we will make---that this eliminates eigenvalues 1---did not play any role in that pioneering paper which was focused on other issues.}

 Starting from the isotropic 2D Ising tensor $A^{(0)}(T)$, the RG evolution of $R^\circ$ is expected to show the same pattern of fixed points as that of $R$ in \cref{fig:exp}.
 In particular, the flow from $A^{(0)}(T_c)$ will lead to a critical isotropic fixed point tensor, which we denote $A_*^\circ$.
 (Note that $A_*^\circ\ne A_*$, the fixed point tensor of $R$, because $R$ does not preserve rotations.)
 Jacobian eigenvalues around the fixed point $A_*^\circ$ can be computed using the CFT data, up to a change having to do with the rotation.
-On the CFT side, a spin $\ell$ operator $\calO$ transforms under rotation by angle $\theta$ as \beq \calO\mapsto e^{\pm i \theta \ell} \calO \,. \eeq The $\pm$ sign corresponds to two states in the 2D spin $\ell$ multiplet, interchanged by the spatial reflection which is a symmetry of the 2D Ising CFT.
+On the CFT side, a spin $\ell$ operator $\calO$ transforms under rotation by angle $\theta$ as \beq \calO\mapsto e^{i \theta \ell} \calO \,. \eeq